JoshuaKGoldberg/create/packages/site/src/content/docs/cli.md

 > Type: `string`

-Which [Preset](./concepts/presets) to use from the template.
+Which [Preset](./engine/concepts/presets) to use from the template.

-If not provided, and the template defines multiple Presets, `create` will prompt the user to select one.
+If not provided, and the template defines multiple presets, `create` will prompt the user to select one.

 For example, specifying the _common_ preset for [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app):